About Binghamton University

 Binghamton University, the State University of New York, is one of this country’s distinguished public research universities and is known for the excellence of its students, faculty, staff and programs.

 One of four university centers of the State University of New York, Binghamton University offers academic programs leading to bachelor’s, master’s and doctoral degrees.
 Binghamton’s undergraduate and graduate programs are complementary, drawing upon nationally recognized faculty to create an outstanding academic experience for students at all levels.
 Binghamton University operates on a year-round schedule that includes a fall and spring semester, as well as winter and summer sessions.

-A continuing commitment to the liberal arts forms the basis for undergraduate instruction in the arts and sciences and in the professional programs of nursing, engineering, management, public administration, social work and education.
+A continuing commitment to the liberal arts forms the basis for undergraduate instruction in the arts and sciences and in the professional programs of nursing, pharmacy, engineering, management, public administration, social work and education.
 Graduate education and research emphasize scholarly depth within the disciplines and among Binghamton’s unique interdisciplinary perspectives.

 Binghamton University attracts an exceptionally talented student population and challenges academically-motivated students to work to their fullest intellectual capacities.
 In all of its programs, the University seeks to enhance the self-development of students so that they will become informed and effective participants in public affairs and in all of their subsequent educational and vocational pursuits.
 To that end, Binghamton provides a challenging and supportive living and learning environment that encourages students’ active participation in residential life, student organizations, recreational and athletic programs, and cultural and social events.

 As a public institution of higher education, Binghamton recognizes its responsibility to build a multicultural campus community that encourages access to and full participation in all aspects of University life and reflects in its constituencies the broader society of which the University is a part.